Seek Returns logo

 Min

-APH vs. RBLX: A comparison of their Operating Margin against their respective Hardware, Equipment & Parts and Electronic Gaming & Multimedia industry benchmarks.
+APH vs. RBLX: A comparison of their Operating Profit Margin (TTM) against their respective Electronic Equipment, Instruments & Components and Entertainment industry benchmarks.

 Profitability at a Glance